IBM-Cloud/docs/cli/plugins/containers/index.md

 </dl>

 <table summary="bluemix commands that you can use to manage containers on Bluemix.">
+<caption>Table 1.
+Commands for managing containers on Bluemix</caption>
  <thead>
  <th colspan="5">Commands for managing containers on Bluemix</th>
  </thead>